Search for a topic...

 4. Plan for the “What Ifs”

 Digital accounts abound for all of us: social networking, streaming, online banking, etc. If you fail to include these in your will, your family may find it difficult to obtain them for months or even years.
 For assets like cryptocurrencies, having a plan could save you money.
-A digital vault such as Mitt Arv might be useful for monitoring these accounts.
+As Thomas Franklin, CEO, Swapped advices:

 Conclusion